Gossip-based Information Spreading in Mobile Networks: Evaluation of Velocity Constrained Mobile Conductance

 \section{Evaluation of Velocity Constrained Mobile Conductance}

-The accurate evaluation in \eqref{calculus} over the circle is rather involved, therefore we loosen the requirement by only calculating over the small dashed square in the circle, as illustrated in Fig.~\ref{velocity3}.
+The accurate evaluation in \eqref{calculus} over the circle as shown in Fig.~\ref{velocity3} is rather involved, therefore we loosen the requirement by only calculating over the dashed square in the circle, as illustrated in Fig.~\ref{velocity3}.
 Specifically, we replace \eqref{calculus} with

 This will result in a smaller mobile conductance, but the scaling law will not be affected in the order sense.
-After the integral, the mobile conductance is approximated by
+After some calculation, the mobile conductance is approximated by

+\begin{biography}[{ }]{Huazi Zhang} [S'11] received the B.S. and Ph.D. degrees in electrical engineering from Zhejiang University, Hangzhou, China, in 2008 and 2013, respectively.
+From 2011 to 2013, he worked as a visiting scholar in the Department of Electrical and Computer Engineering, NC State University, Raleigh, NC.